Cleaning Your Oven With Baking Soda

-The best way to clean an oven yourself is by using the magical mixture of baking soda and vinegar.
+The best way to clean an oven yourself is by using a paste made of baking soda and vinegar.
 You may have learned about this combination as early as nursery school, where it is often used to introduce kids to the concept of chemical reactions in a harmless environment.

-The combination of baking soda and vinegar can be used to loosen grease and grime from the inside of your oven, making it easier to remove.
-If you are wondering how to clean your oven in this way, our step-by-step instructions will help.
+Using this recipe for cleaning oven with baking soda and vinegar can help loosen grease and grime from the inside of your oven, making it easier to remove.
+Although not as effective as professional oven cleaning, this is a wat to clean the oven naturally overnight.

 Please note that these instructions are for cleaning the inside of an empty oven.
 You can find instructions for cleaning oven racks with baking soda here.

-How to Clean Your Oven with Baking Soda: 8 Steps
+How to Clean Your Oven with Baking Soda

-- Step 1: Empty the Oven: Empty the oven completely, setting any trays, racks and oven dishes aside.
+- Empty the Oven: Empty the oven completely, setting any trays, racks and oven dishes aside.
 These will have to be cleaned separately.

 Cleaning your oven with baking soda can be a lot of work to be doing on a regular basis.
 If you would like a professional deep clean that will restore your oven to near-showroom condition with zero time and effort from your part, feel free to get in touch with Ovenu – our experienced technicians will do all the hard work for you!